vanniktech/gradle-maven-publish-plugin/docs/what.md

         // - `JavadocJar.Empty()` publish an emprt jar
         // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input javadocJar = JavadocJar.Dokka("dokkaHtml"),
+        // whether to publish a sources jar sourcesJar = true,
+        // configure which Android library variants to publish if this project has an Android target
+        // defaults to "release" when using the main plugin and nothing for the base plugin androidVariantsToPublish = listOf("debug", release"),
       ))
     }
     ```